 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the Sokanu Career Test

-A principal is the head teacher or the leader of the school where he or she works.
+A principal is someone who is the leader of an entire community within a school.
+He or she is responsible for managing the major administrative tasks and supervising all students and teachers.
 They are also known as head masters in some countries, as well as a few select schools in the United States.
-Principals are, in a sense, leaders of an entire community of teachers and learners.

 There are many duties of a school principal.
 Some of these duties include, but are not limited to the following:

 Good educational administrators will have all the following attributes:

 A school principal must work first as a teacher.
 To become a teacher, one will need a bachelors degree in education.
 Teachers are also required to have a license or a teachers certificate in the state or province in which they teach.
 Requirements vary in different countries, however almost all of them need a bachelors degree, an amount of "supervised" teaching, and the successful completion of an examination.
 This exam includes such things as literacy, teaching ability and subject knowledge.
 Some schools need a person to work as a teacher for several years before he or she can become a principal.

 The degrees and certifications required for a career as a principal also vary.
 In most public schools, however, principals need to have a masters degree in either educational leadership or educational administration.
 These programs include such courses as finance, leadership, curriculum planning, law, and human resources.
 Some principals also have a doctoral or a specialized degree and will have completed an internship.

 The field of school principal is a rapidly growing field and there are many traditional as well as online schools offering programs.
 There is a lot of room for advancement in the educational field as well.
 Many principals receive promotions by being transferred to a place that offers more responsibility.
 Other types of promotions include being promoted to a superintendent or an institutions president.